-One of the reasons that 2020 has felt like a slog (besides the obvious) is because lockdown and quarantine restrictions have curtailed or taken away the very markers we use to acknowledge the passing of the seasons.
+One of the reasons that the pandemic has felt like a slog (besides the obvious) is because lockdown and quarantine restrictions have curtailed or taken away the very markers we use to acknowledge the passing of the seasons.

 This was very obvious in the summer, when all the usual sporting and cultural events were either cancelled or took place behind closed doors.
 Closer to home, children missed out on the standard fixtures of the academic calendar when schools were closed.

-Now that winter, advent and Christmas are coming, other annual favourites are already cancelled such as the nursery nativity play, our trip to the panto, and our usual Santa visit.
+With winter, advent and Christmas, other annual favourites are cancelled such as the nursery nativity play, our trip to the panto, and our usual Santa visit.

 This makes me all the more determined to find other, smaller ways to celebrate as much of the seasons as possible.
 Things will be different this year and homegrown fun will need to do, but I’m up for the challenge.

-9. Keep an eye out for others during the winter lockdown
+9. Keep an eye out for others during winter lockdown

 Humanity was so good at this the first time round.
 Heartwarming stories were everywhere, tales of neighbours and communities coming together to make sure everyone was ok as we all isolated.
 But months down the road and into the second wave, we’ve become used to the new restrictions on our lives.
 The new normal is not so new.